RobertCurry0216/pp-lib/README.md

 # Install

-copy `pp-lib.lua` into your game directory and import it into your game, `import "pp-lib"`
+To install the Playdate-Platformer Library, simply copy the pp-lib.lua file into your game directory and import it into your game using the following code: import "pp-lib"

 # Quick Start